 15. Enable honk to save dashcam clips

-The honk to save clips option allows you to quickly capture an event by pressing the horn.
-When the horn is pressed, your car’s dashcam will automatically save the last 10 minutes so you have evidence of what happened.
+The honk to save clips option lets you quickly capture an event by pressing the horn.
+When the horn is pressed, your car's dashcam will automatically save the last 10 minutes so you have evidence of what happened.